 - To ensure that everyone has an enjoyable visit, students are expected to be respectful of the artwork, each other and museum docents and staff.
 Students are responsible for keeping their bodies and behavior under control at all times.
 Chaperones are responsible for behavior reminders.

 - All students must stay with adult chaperone at all times when visiting the museum galleries.
 This includes students on self-guided visits.

 - Cell phone use (texting, emailing and calls) is prohibited for students and chaperones during guided and self-guided visits.
 Cell phones must be silenced and stowed.

-- Photography is not permitted in Yin Yu Tang, A Chinese House, or in special exhibitions.
-Flash photography, tripods and videotaping are not permitted in any galleries.
+- Flash photography, tripods and videotaping are not permitted in any galleries.

 - All students and chaperones must store their belongings, including coats, backpacks and lunches, in a designated area assigned by museum staff.
 All bags are subject to inspection upon arrival.
 Medical bags are permitted once checked and approved by the security guard on duty.

 - No food or drink, except bottled water, may be brought into museum galleries.

 - Pencils and clipboards (or other sturdy surfaces) may be used during self-guided visits.
 Using gallery walls, pedestals and/or floors as writing surfaces is prohibited.
 Clipboards may be reserved in advance.
 Pens and markers are not allowed in the galleries.

 It is the responsibility of the individual booking the tour to share these guidelines with all students and chaperones.